How to Spot a Fake T206 Card: Authentication Guide

 If you’ve read Scott Reader’s piece, you know that the first layer of color used on the cards was yellow, and on this Goode card, there is a yellow background to examine.
 We can see a very messy set of ink dots, with very little consistency, aimed at producing a solid yellow color.
 Although this attempt to produce a solid color doesn’t have the same sort of dot separation as black dots, which you will see on later images.

-Reader also notes that black was the second color used in the print process--partially for the black border and then for adding any dark colors to the player image.
-Thus, on all T206 cards, you will fine various collections of black print dots throughout.
+Reader also notes that black was the second color used in the print process — first for the black border, then for adding any dark colors to the player image.
+Thus, on all T206 cards, you will find various collections of black print dots.

-Here's another example on the Goode card where we can see that the black dots help provide definition to what is the surrounding yellow of his bat and his uniform.
+Here’s another example on the Goode card, where we can see that the black dots help define the surrounding yellow of his bat and uniform.
 Again, notice especially

-We can see more black printing dots used in providing more texture in the uniform.
+We can see more black printing dots used to provide more texture in the uniform.
 Note that an additional blue was added to provide more color to his uniform.

-And here a fake 1909 E98 Honus Wagner card (note an original would use the same printing process as a T206 card)---we should first notice that this card has been soaked---see the spider wrinkles in the border on the second image?
+And here is a fake 1909 E98 Honus Wagner card (note an original would use the same printing process as a T206 card)—we should first notice that this card has been soaked—see the spider wrinkles in the border on the second image?

-That enough should alert us to the fact that this card is fake.
-But otherwise, there is also a much more uniform print on this card, informing us that this is indeed a modern era reprint.
+That should alert us that this card is fake.
+But otherwise, there is also a much more uniform print on this card, indicating that this is indeed a modern-era reprint.

 Check For Registration on T206 Card

-One common distinguishing characteristic on T206 cards and other cards produced during the early 1900's involves the registration of the card.
+One common distinguishing characteristic of T206 cards and other cards produced in the early 1900s is their registration.
 Simply put, this means any variation in the alignment of colors used in printing the card.

-A card that is off-register was printed with its colors out of place, leading to colors outside or inside of borders or sometimes overlapping colors on the card.
+An off-register card was printed with its colors out of place, leading to colors outside or inside of borders, or sometimes overlapping colors on the card.
 Registration problems are quite common on T206 cards.

 Here’s a clear example on a T206 card:

-The key thing to understand in regards to registration is that many fake T206 cards will also have registration problems, mostly designed to fool an unsuspecting buyer.
+The key thing to understand regarding registration is that many fake T206 cards will also have registration problems, mostly designed to fool an unsuspecting buyer.

-However the ink outside of any border should look mostly solid and not have the half-tone dots of a modern card that I outlined above.
+However, the ink outside any border should look mostly solid and not have the half-tone dots of a modern card, as I outlined above.

 I will note that on many common T206 fakes, you can sometimes identify fakes by noticing similar registration issues on common reprints.